Sally gets an invitation to a school reunion

 She recalled she’d splashed out on a taxi, knowing from the outset wine would be a necessity to ensure getting through the ordeal.

 The reunion committee had done their best to give the vast space a party feel.
-Hundreds of balloons and streamers hung from everywhere, but the space was much too impersonal to generate any sense of intimacy.
+Hundreds of balloons and streamers hung from everywhere, but the auditorium was much too impersonal to generate any sense of intimacy.

 “Wow, it’s Sally Webster isn’t it?”
 Someone pounced on her as soon as she stepped into the hall.
 “I’d have recognised you anywhere.
 Here’s your name badge, try to keep it on all night, it makes it easier for everyone.”
 Hearing herself called by her maiden name seemed strange, she’d not been a Webster for six years.

 She spoke to several men and women who seemed to know who she was, but she found it hard to recognise many people there.

 “I need a drink.”
 She muttered, desperately seeking the makeshift bar in the corner.
 As she sipped the warm cask wine, she cast her eye over the crowd, thinking at least she’d aged better than some.